isomerpages/moe-marisstellahigh/_about-us/School History.md

 In the pursuit of having our own school premises, Brother Chanel worked tirelessly to raise funds from various people such as the businessmen from the Singapore Chinese Chamber of Commerce and Industry.
 His dogged determination to raise sufficient funds and the staff’s dedication and loyalty to educating Marists made those difficult years memorable ones.
 It brought out the best in the staff who together with the Principal, overcame many problems.
 Needless to say, the students contributed no less to the success story of the school with their consistent 100% passes in the Government Examinations.

 A new phase in the history of Maris Stella High School began in 1966 when we moved to our own school compound at Mount Vernon Road.
 A grand celebration was held in 1967 to mark the official opening of the new school, which had fifteen classrooms and a four-storey science block.
 Development now came swiftly.
-1968 saw the completion of the second phase, an adjoining block consisting of the Lee Kuo Chuan Hall, a canteen, a library and administration offices.
+1968 saw the completion of the second phase, an adjoining block consisting of the Lee Kuo Chuan Hall, a canteen, a library and administration offices.&nbsp;&nbsp;

 * * *